aflin/rampart_docs/source/rampart-utils.rst

    An opaque `hll` :green:`Object` containing the following functions: ``add``, ``addFile``, ``count``, ``merge``, and ``getBuffer``.

-Note that an `hll` can be refered to from different threads in the :ref:`Rampart Server <rampart-server:The rampart-server HTTP module>`.
+Note that an `hll` can be referred to from different threads in the :ref:`Rampart Server <rampart-server:The rampart-server HTTP module>`.
 Each server thread may specify the same `hll` by using the same name.
 In addition, the below functions are thread-safe.